 For just $2.99 per month, you can give the spammers a taste of their own medicine.
 RoboKiller doesn’t just block calls, it answers them for you.

-Answer Bots (prerecorded voice snippets designed to simulate conversation) take your spam call and analyze voice patterns so even if your spammer is using a spoofed local number, they’re still caught.
+Answer Bots (prerecorded voice snippets designed to simulate conversation) take your spam call and analyze voice patterns so even if your spammer is using a spoofed local number or an unknown number, they’re still caught.
 And the results are hilarious.

 From drunken wasters to grumpy old men, Answer Bots make spammers’ lives hell while gathering the information RoboKiller needs to block even more nuisance calls.
 There’s even a RoboRadio where you can enjoy listening to the Answer Bots taking revenge.